tanyawambui/agentic-nbo-entertainment-hub/README.md

 1. double-click `nairobi-weekly.html` to open in your browser OR
-2. right-click → Open With → Your favorite browser
+2. right-click → open With → your favorite browser

 step 3: generate your digest

 1. paste your API key in the input field
 2. click **"Generate Weekly Digest"**
-3. watch the agents work their magic!
-You'll see each agent activate in sequence
+3. watch the agents work their magic! you'll see each agent activate in sequence
 4. download your beautiful digest when complete